 - Storage Space Lease Agreements

 Such a document contains contact info, terms, purpose, and payment information.
 When it comes to contract information, the agreement should list the storage facility address, phone numbers, client address, and unit number.
 You may also include other phone numbers and email addresses if you please.
 Terms detail the beginning and end date of the agreement.
 For instance, you may agree to one year, or the contract can run on a month-to-month basis.

 The unit purpose should list items stored within the unit, such as personal belongings, non-perishable property, among other things.

-If you are an owner, you should also legally define what can and cannot stored in the facility.
+If you are an owner, you should also legally define what can and cannot be stored in the facility.
 Also, you may limit the value of items stored to protect as a security precaution.
-Moreover, you should have the client agree that the overall value of the stored items not surpass $5,000, or you may set any amount that makes you comfortable.
+Moreover, you should have the client agree that the overall value of the stored items does not surpass $5,000, or you may set an amount that makes you comfortable.